A mass rezoning of much of Bentonville, along with an entirely new development code, was approved by the City Council on Tuesday, April 14.

 T6 - Urban Center

 T2 is the most rural and T6 is the most urban.
-As the number goes up, more building types would be allowed and height limits would increase.
-All allow for some form of commercial and residential use.
+As the number goes up, more building types are allowed and height limits increase.

 The new zoning districts are based on the concept of "transects" — that development should step down in scope in waves or rings, with the tallest and most active areas in designated centers, gradually transitioning to lower-density neighborhoods at the edges.